-This section discusses basic reset and interrupt mechanisms and their various sources in the MC9S08DN60 Series.
-Some interrupt sources from peripheral modules are discussed in greater detail within other sections of this data sheet.
-This section gathers basic information about all reset and interrupt sources in one place for easy reference.
-A few reset and interrupt sources, including the computer operating properly (COP) watchdog, are not part of on-chip peripheral systems with their own chapters.
+This chapter discusses basic reset and interrupt mechanisms and the various sources of reset and interrupts in the MC9S08AC16 Series.
+Some interrupt sources from peripheral modules are discussed in greater detail within other chapters of this data manual.
+This chapter gathers basic information about all reset and interrupt sources in one place for easy reference.
+A few reset and interrupt sources, including the computer operating properly (COP) watchdog and real-time interrupt (RTI), are not part of on-chip peripheral systems with their own sections but are part of the system control logic.